 Anyone who stops learning is old, whether at twenty or eighty.” — Henry Ford

 Some people complete their course and then think that they don’t need to learn anything else or that the learning is now done and dusted.
 Nothing can be further from the truth – finishing your course is just the beginning of your journey.
-Completing a course only means that you know the bare minimum – you are now called a new-entrant (aka a rookie).
+Completing a course only means that you now know the bare minimum – you are now called a 'new-entrant' (aka a rookie).